kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 This constraint shapes everything:

-* the localization of quantum states,
+* the localization of quantum states
-* the structure of genomes,
+* the structure of genomes
-* the scaling of metabolism,
+* the scaling of metabolism
-* neural firing efficiency,
+* neural firing efficiency
-* the durability of institutions,
+* the durability of institutions
-* the stability of stars.
+* the stability of stars

 This monograph argues that these constraints form a **geometric field theory**[^7][^8] whose stationary states yield universal invariants.